KaveeshBaddage/RPC-using-RPCgen/README.md

 RPC program.

-This RPC program supports 1 remote procedure call that check given number is odd or even.
+This RPC program supports one remote procedure call that check given number is odd or even.